This article assumes you're

 Recap

-This article is one of a series on healthy-relationship fundamentals.
+Lesson-4 article is one of a series on healthy-relationship fundamentals.
 It

-proposes that a normal re-action to growing up with too little
+proposes that growing up with too little

 nurturance automatically promotes a